To: Article_

 #TypePrefixID fromDescriptionSee

-1Generala-HeadlineGeneral purpose with sections and subsectionsGeneral article
+1Generala-HeadlineGeneral purpose with optional mini-glossaries, sections and subsectionsGeneral article

 3Procedurep-HeadlineProcedures and instructions with steps, substeps, and learning notesProcedure article